Python-PyQt/PyQt6-Docs/descriptions/QtCore/QDirIterator-c.rst

 The :sip:ref:`~PyQt6.QtCore.QDirIterator.next` and :sip:ref:`~PyQt6.QtCore.QDirIterator.nextFileInfo` functions advance the iterator and return the path or the :sip:ref:`~PyQt6.QtCore.QFileInfo` of the next directory entry.
 You can also call :sip:ref:`~PyQt6.QtCore.QDirIterator.filePath` or :sip:ref:`~PyQt6.QtCore.QDirIterator.fileInfo` to get the current file path or :sip:ref:`~PyQt6.QtCore.QFileInfo` without first advancing the iterator.
 The :sip:ref:`~PyQt6.QtCore.QDirIterator.fileName` function returns only the name of the file, similar to how :sip:ref:`~PyQt6.QtCore.QDir.entryList` works.

 Unlike Qt's container iterators, :sip:ref:`~PyQt6.QtCore.QDirIterator` is uni-directional (i.e., you cannot iterate directories in reverse order) and does not allow random access.

+**Note:** This class is deprecated and may be removed in a Qt release.
+Use QDirListing instead.

 .. seealso:: :sip:ref:`~PyQt6.QtCore.QDir`, :sip:ref:`~PyQt6.QtCore.QDir.entryList`.